Best Places To Visit In Northern Turkey (2024)

 There are a few international flights to Turkey’s Black Sea cities (such as Trabzon and Samsun), but not many.
 Either way, it’ll probably be cheaper to fly to Istanbul.

-I use – and recommend – Aviasales to find the best deals on flights.
-Their search engine is really easy to use and often picks up on promotions and discounted fares that are missed by other comparison sites.
+I use – and recommend – Skyscanner to find the best flight deals.
+Their search engine is easy to use and picks up promotions and discounted fares that other comparison sites often miss.

 Istanbul is a major port, and it’s also possible to arrive here by ship.